Gestational Trophoblastic Disease: The Basics

 Signs and Symptoms of GTD

-The signs of GTD can be the same as the signs of a miscarriage (the loss of a pregnancy).
+GTD can have some of the same signs and symptoms as a miscarriage (the loss of a pregnancy).
 There also may be no signs and it may seem to be a normal pregnancy.

 Some of the symptoms of GTD during pregnancy are: